zephyrproject-rtos/zephyr/doc/guides/porting/board_porting.rst

 do to get ``west build`` support for your board.)

-"Runners" are Zephyr-specific Python classes that wrap :ref:`flash and debug host tools <debug-host-tools>` and integrate with west and the zephyr build system to support ``west flash`` and related commands.
+"Runners" are Zephyr-specific Python classes that wrap :ref:`flash and debug host tools <flash-debug-host-tools>` and integrate with west and the zephyr build system to support ``west flash`` and related commands.
 Each runner supports flashing, debugging, or both.
 You need to configure the arguments to these Python scripts in your :file:`board.cmake` to support those commands like this